skiadas/WebAppsCourse/notes/jquery_intro.md

 Next we have methods for inserting/removing elements from the dom.

 [after()](http://api.jquery.com/after/), [before()](http://api.jquery.com/before/)
-  ~ Insert the provided content after /before each element.
+  ~ Insert the provided content after / before each element.

 [append()](http://api.jquery.com/append/), [prepend()](http://api.jquery.com/prepend/)
   ~ Appends / prepends the provided content at the end of each element.